dvrpc/crash-db/README.md

 #### Questions/Data Issues - 2023

+There are a number of discrepencies between the data dictionary and the CSVs.
+Details are noted in src/pa/2023/create_data_tables.sql, in a comment above each table.

 If there's a value of "2" where the data dictionary states there's only supposed to 0=no and 1=yes, is this unknown? (e.g. "lane_closed" in crash tables, probably others.)
 I'm changing them to nulls.
 Same thing with "U" where the data dictionary states possibilities of "Y" or "N".

-In the 2023 Vehicle table CSVs, there's no hazmat_ind field, which is listed in the data dictionary for that table.
-I have commented it out in the `create table` query.

-In the 2023 Vehicle table CSVs, the field "TOW_IND" is not listed in the data dictionary.
-I've added it as a boolean.

 There are a number of "R" values for the "transported" field in the person CSVs - enough to suggest that this was intentional.
 However, field is supposed to be y/n.
 What would R mean?
-Converting to Null for now.
+Converting to null for now.